 Commission Factory keeps it short and sweet for Aussie creators.

-FlexOffers has different entries for each region — just be sure you’re choosing the one that matches your market.
+FlexOffers has different entries for each region.
+Be sure you’re choosing the one that matches your market.

 All of them want a quick rundown of your traffic, content, and plans for promoting running gear.
-Don’t fake it — they’ve seen every trick in the book.
+Just don’t fake it because they’ve seen every trick in the book.

 3: Access Your Partner Dashboard

-Now you wait — 5 to 10 business days is standard.
+Now you wait around 5 to 10 business, which is the norm.
 Rakuten tends to take their time reviewing, so don’t panic if you don’t hear back instantly.

 Once you’re in, you’ll get dashboard access where you’ll get links, browse available brands, and track your earnings.

-Poke around a bit and get comfortable before applying directly to Hoka’s opportunity — it’ll save time later.
+Poke around a bit and get comfortable before applying directly to Hoka’s opportunity, as it’ll save you time later on.

 4: Apply Directly to Hoka